xiaonimo/PythonSpider/README.md

+qb_jokes_page.py
-It is just a simple spider on 'www.qiushibaike.com' for jokes.
+--It is just a simple spider on 'www.qiushibaike.com' for jokes.

-And it can save the jokes in a .txt file.
+--And it can save the jokes in a .txt file.

-Remember if the Html code of the website is changed ,the rule to get the joke shoud be changed.
+--Remember if the Html code of the website is changed ,the rule to get the joke shoud be changed.

+qb_jokes_queue.py
-The qb_jokes_queue.py find the urls in the current page, not change the urls automatcally like qb_jokes_page.py
+--It find the urls in the current page, not change the urls automatcally like qb_jokes_page.py

+hit.py
+--It ownloads all the pictures or icons on the website("www.xxx.cs.edu.cn").

+click.py
+--It check my CSDN blog's titles and corresponding views and comments

+That's all!